hivehand/util/README.md

 one entry per line.
 However, it can also be used to generate a new colon-separated value for `$PATH`, optionally removing duplicate occurrences of paths.

+## tts

+'Table To Stream'.
+Some command-line tools, notably [homebrew](http://brew.sh)'s `brew update`, output lists of names carefully arranged into multiple columns.

+Since I haven't found a way to make homebrew output a single-line list of updated formulae, which would be handy as input to `brew info` or `brew desc`, I've done the next best thing: written a little hack that takes a table of names, and turns it back into a single-line list.